webrecorder/pywb/README.rst

 * ``cdx-server`` -- a CDX API only server which returns a responses about CDX captures in bulk.
   Includes most of the features of the `original cdx server implementation <https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server>`_, updated documentation coming soon.

+* ``proxy-cert-auth`` -- a utility to support proxy mode.
+It can be used in CA root certificate, or per-host certificate with an existing root cert.

 * ``wayback`` -- The full Wayback Machine application, further explained below.